 The price of a candy bar in 2000 and the price of a candy bar today is inflation.
 It’s not necessarily that your dollars become less valuable so much as everything you buy becomes more expensive over time.

 So, if you don’t invest your money in appreciating assets, that is, if you keep it sitting in a checking or savings account, you’re effectively losing 2% a year.
 This means that at the very least, you need to make 2% a year on appreciating assets to remain even.
 And then if you want to actually get off the rat race-fueled treadmill, you’ll need to make as much as 6% – 10% on your money, on average.
 Otherwise, you’ll be working your job right past retirement.

 It makes sense to purchase appreciating assets.
 It’s the only way to achieve personal wealth.

-But, while depreciating assets aren’t good stores of value, they’re still necessary because of their functionality.
+Still, while depreciating assets aren’t good stores of value, they’re usually necessary because of their functionality.
 Remember the car.
 So, while it makes sense to purchase appreciating assets, wouldn’t it make sense to NOT own depreciating assets?
 Instead, why don’t we lease and rent our depreciating assets?